CeyLabs/Binance-AMA-TGBot-BE/README.md

 ## Admin Management

 Use the role management commands to assign specific permissions to users.
 When replying to a user's message, the quoted user will also be granted the role without specifying an ID.
-All role management commands can only be executed by `super_admin` users.
+Role management commands can only be executed by `super_admin` and `admin` users.

 **Role Hierarchy:**
 - `super_admin` - Full access to all features and user management